JackDougherty/jack-site/_pages/educ309.md

 - Sample masked interview transcripts, FYSM 2013 <http://moodle.trincoll.edu>
 - Upload each interview audio file using your name & number (e.g. Jack1.mp3) <https://form.jotform.com/62918457632161>.
 The instructor will arrange for a first-pass transcription using automated Trint software, and will email the file back to the student to clean up.

 - Read Megan Brown and Mabel Silva, "Trinity's Relationship with the Neighborhood: Results from a Community Resident Survey," October 2019.
-Paper draft handed out in class, online version to come.
+Paper draft handed out in class, now online <http://cher.trincoll.edu/resident-survey-2019>.
-- Learn about Hartford Neighborhood Revitalization Zones (NRZs) <https://www.hartford2000.org/find-your-nrz/>
-- Assign short essay #4, which requires attending one of the following NRZ and campus meetings with me to listen to neighborhood residents and members of the campus, write down their feedback about the report above, and submit it within 48 hours after the event:
-  - Tues Oct 15th at 5:30pm, Frog Hollow NRZ, 70 Vernon St, with students Eleanor, Elizabeth Densen, Rafael
-  - Friday Oct 25th at 12-1pm, McCook 201 conference room, with students ______
-  - Tues Nov 12th at 6pm, Southwest/Behind the Rocks NRZ, Free Center, 460 New Britain Ave, with students Clare, Elizabeth Daly
-  - Thur Nov 14th at 6pm, Maple Ave NRZ, St. Augustine Church, 10 Campfield Ave, with students ______

 ### Tues Oct 8: How to Transcribe, Mask, and Start Looking for Themes Across Interviews
 - See our [Educ 309 Interview Coding Sheet](https://docs.google.com/spreadsheets/d/1nE42wcfAcPPazK0Epk7SlfptrdgACKXk1luR4f8Giz0)